nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![addtask](diagrams/addtask.png)
 <br/> Figure 11.
 Sequence Diagram of Add Task feature

+#### Design Considerations
+* **Alternative 1 (current choice)**: If module does not exist in module list, do not add the task.
+    * Pros: Able to let users know that the module does not exist in the module list, hence preventing the situation where users type in a module code wrongly and the task is added under that wrong module.
+    * Cons: May be slightly inconvenient as user will need to add a module first before adding the tasks related to that module.

+* **Alternative 2**: If module does not exist in the module list, automatically add the module, then add the task.
+    * Pros: Slightly more convenient as user can add a new module and task at the same time.
+    * Cons: May cause confusion and inconvenience if users type in a module code wrongly, and the module is automatically added to the module list.

 #### Future Implementation
-A future implementation requires user to enter the expected time required to complete the task.
-The `addTask` method will split the user input into 4 sections, with `Section 4` as the expected time required to complete the task. `Section 4` will then be used in the future implementation of mark task as done feature, as further illustrated in the [mark task as done](#mark-task-as-done) section.
+A future implementation requires user to enter the expected time required to complete the task, and the week number.
+The `addTask` method will split the user input into 5 sections, with `Section 4` as the expected time required to complete the task and `Section 5` as the week number. `Section 4` and `Section 5` will then be used in the future implementation of mark task as done feature, as further illustrated in the [mark task as done](#4.9) section.

 ### 4.9 Mark Task as Done <a name="4.9"></a>